-1.3 General applicability
+1.3 Applicability

-1.3.1 All aspects of this Guidance may not be relevant to every undertaking, due to the nature, scale and complexity of the undertaking.
-In addition, undertakings may decide to adopt different practices to those covered in this Guidance in ensuring compliance with the 2015 Regulations and Central Bank Requirements.
+1.3.1 Certain aspects of this Guidance may not be relevant or material to every undertaking, due to the nature, scale and complexity of the undertaking.
+In addition, an undertaking may decide to adopt different practices to those covered in this Guidance in ensuring compliance with the 2015 Regulations and Central Bank Requirements.
 However, where they do so, the undertaking is expected to be in a position to explain the reason for proceeding as they have to the Central Bank, upon request.